Ditch This Number 1 Mental Habit That Can Short-Circuit Your Career

 In another scenario, suppose your boss walks by your desk.
 You hook eye contact with her, smile and nod.
 She looks straight at you without acknowledging your presence.
 She might as well be staring at the wall.
 “Holy cow,” you say to yourself.
 “I must be in hot water.”
 You shrink inside, and the cruel what-if’s stalk you.
 What if you did this or what if you did that to deserve her dismissal.
 Your heart races, and you’re shaky.
 Sleepless nights stalk you just a few days before your performance evaluation.
 You toss and turn as what-ifs spin with the made up story, and you buy it hook, line and sinker.

 The day of your evaluation, your boss calls you into her office.
 Your stomach flip-flops.
 You tremble the way you did in sixth grade when you were summoned into the principal’s office.
 But, to your chagrin, she greets you with a smile and gives you a glowing performance evaluation.
-Not only are you not in hot water, but she also calls you a -valued team member, a laudable success—the exact opposite of what your what-if’s predicted.
-All that worry and rumination for nothing, but the of the made-up story has already taken a toll on your mind and body.
+Not only are you not in hot water, but she also calls you a highly-valued team member, a laudable success—the exact opposite of what your what-if’s predicted.
+All that worry and rumination for nothing, but the stress of the made-up story has already taken a toll on your mind and body.

 The ‘What-If’s’ Are Your Friend—Say What?

 I’m constantly amazed by how often and how many of my clients say, “But what if?” when we’re talking about the future.
 And they don’t even realize they’re saying it or that the thought is an obstacle that, left unchallenged, can sabotage their careers.
-In fact, shows that 90% of what-if’s are false alarms that rarely happen in the way we predict.
+In fact, science shows that 90% of what-if’s are false alarms that rarely happen in the way we predict.

 Truth be told, what-if’s are the survival brain in action.
 They don’t exist to frustrate us; they exist to protect us.
 Our working brain is hardwired with the hefty responsibility of keeping us safe and secure.
 Inevitable career uncertainties instantly arouse fight-or-flight reactions, and we automatically interpret uncertainty as a threat.